-Closing a deal at Built is a complex process involving 20+ players scattered across a prospective customer’s org—that’s why Built chooses the Lucidchart Sales Solution for account planning to align their revenue team, create a single source of truth, and identify the missing pieces needed to close a deal.Get a quote
+Closing a deal at Built is a complex process involving 20+ players scattered across a prospective customer’s org—that’s why Built chooses the Lucidchart for account mapping to align their revenue team, create a single source of truth, and identify the missing pieces needed to close a deal.Get a quote

 Closing a deal at Built Technologies is no small task—it’s a complex process that can involve 20+ players scattered across a prospective customer’s sales, operations, and admin teams.
 The sales team at Built needs to understand the unique relationships among these players and keep track of important facts about each individual.
 And understanding how all these crucial details weave together is key for moving a deal in the right direction.